tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 ## Up and Running

+After making it to this point, we should now have the proper setup and environment to finally start checking out our code!
+If there was, or currently still is any trouble along the way, Google can be very helpful with this process.
+Asking for the assistance of an LLM is also an option.
+Since there are various machine setups, operating systems, and other random variables for each individual, there may be a few extra steps in addition to the ones that were already noted in this process.

-Now that we have worked through that, we should have the proper setup and environment to finally start checking out our code!
-I hope the setup went swiftly for you, and am thrilled you made it this far.
-I anticipate this is an area for hiccups to pop up in the process, due to different machine setups, operating systems, and unfamiliarity with the process.
-Google may help quite a bit with the process so do not hesitate to search anything that is causing you issues.
-Ultimately, this is one of the primary skills of being a programmer, looking up resources and doing research into how to resolve issues and obtain a better understanding of any task that you are currently undertaking.
-Knowing how to look for the correct resources can really make experienced programmers stand apart from their less experienced counterparts.
-This statement is also true for setting up your coding environment through extensions and such.
-Being able to setup your environment so that you can navigate swiftly through files and your code base can save you immense amounts of time in the long run.
+Ultimately, pushing through issues and following instructions to properly setup things are some of the primary skills of being a programmer.
+Looking up resources and researching how to resolve issues often leads to a better understanding of the tasks that we are undertaking.
+With this, the process of finding resources that are the most relevant to what we are actually searching for becomes more refined.
+Skills such as these can really set apart experienced programmers from their less experienced counterparts.
+Another aspect that is closely related to this is setting up an environment that is ideal for our optimal workflow.
+This can save immense amounts of time in the long run, facilitating the ability to swiftly navigate through files and the code we are working with, as well as other tasks.

 > **Note:** I will also be providing an auxiliary section going over an editor known as "Vim".
 There is
 > actually an extension you can download for VS code called "Vim" by vscodevim.
 This allows you to use